 You can find a health and safety policy template at Staff handbook and policies; you can choose to generate the policy either on its own or as part of a full staff handbook.

-Am I legally required to have a written health and safety policy template?
+Am I legally required to have a health and safety policy?

 If you have five or more employees, you must provide them with a written statement of your general health and safety policy.
 However, it is generally a good idea to have a written health and safety policy even if you have fewer than five employees.
 It will make your health and safety arrangements clearer for your staff, and indicate your commitment to managing health and safety properly.

-What happens if I do not have a proper health and safety policy?
+What happens if I don't have a proper health and safety policy?

 You do not have to provide a written health and safety policy if you have fewer than five employees, but it is generally a good idea to do so.
 If you have more than five employees and do not have a written health and safety policy, you are breaking the law and the HSE can take action against you to make you comply, up to and including prosecution.

 See Investigations and prosecutions for full details of the HSE’s powers to deal with health and safety breaches.